balanced/billy/docs/source/api_reference.rst

 -------

-A company is an account for the Billy system, you need to pass your Balanced API key, so that Billy can process payments with Balanced for you.
+A company is an account for the Billy system, you need to pass your Balanced API key, so that Billy can process payments via Balanced for you.
 It has a generated API key which is required for any further calls to other methods.

 .. note::